discordjs/discord.js/docs/examples.rst

 Not all of these are standalone examples, many of them are usage examples.
 If you're a beginner to Discord.js, we encourage you to look through these examples to get a hang of the way things work using the library.

-.. warning:: Please do not copy/paste code directly from these examples.
+.. warning :: Please do not copy/paste code directly from these examples.
 Try to learn from and adapt these pieces of code to your specific situation.

+.. note :: We use `Template Literals`_ in these examples.
+These are an ES6 feature and may not be fully supported in your environment.
+In this case, it is safe to use other methods of concatenating strings.

 -----